-Designing a logo that puts you before the client isn’t why they’ve hired you.
+Designing a logo that puts you before the customer is not why they have hired you.
 Put them first.

-Logos that come with these types of images are cheap to look at and are definitely not a great way to establish a company branding.
+Logos that come with these types of images are cheap to look at and are not a good way of establishing a company branding.

 8: Unnecessary Inclusions

-In any project where I’ve been requested to include items like the above, I’ve always been sure to ask, “Are you required by law to include this in the logo?” with the usual answer being “well… no.”
+In any project where I have been requested to include items like the above, I have always been sure to ask, “does law require you to include this in the logo?” with the usual answer being “well… no.”

-If something isn’t needed, get rid of it.
+If something is not needed, get rid of it.
 Simplify!

 9: Not Using the ‘Correct’ Logo Design Software